 The God of the Bible is definitely pro-sex.
 He invented it.
 He designed it.
-We are the beneficiaries of this magnificent gift.
-We can’t imagine God seeing the first humans having sex and saying, “I can’t believe they figured out how to do that?!
+We are the beneficiaries of his magnificent gift.
+We can’t imagine God seeing the first humans having sex and saying, “How did they figure out how to do that?!
 Oh noooo!”

 (1 Cor.
 6:13) The body is not for immorality [porneia].

 (1 Cor.
 6:18) Flee immorality.
 Every other sin that a man commits is outside the body, but the immoral man sins against his own body.

 (Gal.
 5:19) Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality.

 (Eph.
 5:3) Immorality or any impurity or greed must not even be named among you, as is proper among saints.

 (1 Thess.
 4:3) This is the will of God, your sanctification; that is, that you abstain from sexual immorality.

 Lest we think that this original design has been done away with, we should note that Jesus affirmed God’s original design for sex by quoting these two passages (Mt.
 19:4-5), as did Paul (1 Cor.
 6:16).

 (1 Cor.
 6:16-17) “Do you not know that the one who joins himself to a prostitute is one body with her?
 For He says, ‘The two shall become one flesh.’
 But the one who joins himself to the Lord is one spirit with Him.